shiomar1108/InterviewNotes/EmbeddedC/embeddedC_general.md

 - If one operand is a long −> The entire expression is promoted to long.
 - If one operand is a float −> The entire expression is promoted to float.
 - If any of the operands is double −> The result is promoted to double.
-- Expressions involving signed and unsigned types have all operands promoted to unsigned types
+- Expressions involving signed and unsigned types have all operands promoted to unsigned types.

 ## Memory: